 We would recommend you bring at least the following:

-• Shoes that you don’t mind getting soaked (they will!)
-Sandals or flip-flops are not suitable as they do not fully enclose the foot.
+- Shoes that you don’t mind getting soaked (they will!)
+Sandals or flip-flops are not suitable as they do not fully enclose the foot and could get caught up in the boats.

 We recommend all the above every time you paddle.